 Source: GlobalData Patent Analytics

 Denso, being the key player in this segment of AVAS, has been providing solutions with innovation technologies for electric and hybrid vehicles.
 The company deals with a wide range of parts and accessories in electrical and electronics, with 53 patents filed for AVAS technology alone.
-Other patent filers in this space are Porsche Automobil Holding, Hyundai Motor Group and Pioneer.
+Other patent filers in this space are Porsche Automobil Holding, Hyundai and Pioneer.

 To further understand how Internet of Things is disrupting the automotive industry, access GlobalData’s latest thematic research report on Internet of Things (IoT) in Automotive.